 Candidacy for Sedation Dentistry

-At Smile Montreal, we offer sedation options to ensure that our patients are relaxed and comfortable during their procedures.
+At Smile Montreal, we offer oral conscious sedation and intravenous (IV) sedation to ensure that our patients are relaxed and comfortable during their procedures.
 Many patients avoid the dentist for years because of anxiety or physical discomfort.
 Foregoing dental visits, however, can adversely affect your oral health and your overall health as well.
 During your treatment consultation, Dr. Patrick Casey will discuss your candidacy for sedation dentistry.
 In our Montreal, QC, dental practice, we strive to make each patient comfortable so that they can have the procedures performed to ensure their oral health.

 Who Qualifies for Sedation Dentistry?